 Like the truth.

-The red fern on this page isn’t a true fern.
-That much is obvious from the bract (or leaf) structure.
+Is the plant on this page a “true” fern?
+Perhaps not.
 But it’s frilly and fern-like.
 It’s color is unmistakable, if muted by the February chill.

 To native Ozarkers, it is nothing more and nothing less than a red fern.